Ajjack0303/AJ-DAE/projects/to_do_list/README.md

 ## Notes

-* This project is intended as a simple task management tool
+- This project is intended as a learning tool for basic Python file handling and CLI interaction.
-* Ensure Python 3.x is used to avoid compatibility issues
+- Customize or extend the task manager by adding priority levels, deadlines, or other features.
-* JSON file storage allows persistent task tracking across sessions
+- Ensure Python 3.x is used to avoid compatibility issues.